Notable Performance Spotlight: Nabors Industries Ltd. (NBR)

 Nabors Industries Ltd. (NBR) STOCK PRICE MOVEMENT:

-VOLATILITY FACTOR: The stock showed 4.90% volatility in recent week and indicated 6.23% volatility in last month.
-The Company’s beta coefficient sits at 2.98.
+VOLATILITY FACTOR: The stock remained 6.99% volatile in recent week and indicated 6.69% volatility in last month.
+The Company’s beta coefficient sits at 3.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 0.16 measure stock volatility.
+ATR value of 0.17 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

 MARKET CAPITALIZATION AND VALAATION INDICATORS: